Ernst Oppler: Berlin Secession

 Back in Munich Oppler joined the Munich Secession.
 In 1904 Max Liebermann invited Ernst Oppler and Lovis Corinth to leave Munich and move to Berlin. both became there members of the Berlin Secession, a group of artists who championed the new, German Impressionist style.
 Oppler became there a renowned portraitist, and also chronicled daily life through his drawings, etchings, painted cityscapes and genre scenes.
-With his brother the sculptor Alexander Oppler they had studios in their own Villa Oppler in Berlin-Grunewald and a city apartment in the Kurfürstenstraße.
+He and his brother the sculptor Alexander Oppler had studios in their own Villa Oppler in Berlin-Grunewald and a city apartment in the Kurfürstenstraße.
 Ernst Oppler was invited seven times to the Venice Biennale and participated six times.

-In 1912 after controversies about expressionism he stopped participating in the exhibitions of the Berlin secession but he still remained one of the most prominent members of the avantgarde.
+In 1912 after controversies about expressionism he stopped participating in the exhibitions of the Berlin secession but he still remained one of the most prominent members of the avant garde.
 The German state bought works from Oppler and exhibited them in museums as examples of the new wave in art.
-Oppler started to visit dancing performances of the Russian ballet which was very popular at that time and began to document the performances.
+Oppler started to visit performances of the Russian ballet which was very popular at that time and began to document the performances.
 He became also an important chronicler of the history of ballet in Germany.

 Ernst Oppler died in Berlin on 1 March 1929.